1- Have fun on the beach:

 The Independence Trail is a new trail in Tel Aviv, meant to take you back in time to the very beginning of Tel Aviv and to the very beginning of the State of Israel, from 1909 to 1948.
 The trail passes by the first buildings of Tel Aviv and important institutions, that tell the story of the city and of the country, like the Haganah Museum, the first branch of the Bank of Israel and the Independence Hall (originally the first mayor’s house), where the State of Israel was declared on May 14, 1948.

 Coming Soon – a full guide to the Independence Trail

 The starting point of the trail is at the first kiosk of Tel Aviv, which has been preserved.
 The kiosk stands on the crossroad between Rothschild and Herzl Streets.
 A short walk from there, on Rothschild 11, is the trail’s information center, where you can get the official map and all the information you need.
-Make sure to take the map and show it at every site, because whoever walks on the trail can access the different sites for free.
 I recommend starting the trail in the morning so that you will be able to see everything before most sites close at 4:00 PM.